jukey17/discord-ext-commands-coghelper/README.md

-# discord-ext-commands-cog-base
+# discord-ext-commands-coghelper
-base class for using discord.ext.commands.cog in discord.py.
+Helps the features of discord.ext.commands.Cog in discord.py